Motyxia: Classification and evolution

 The speciation of Motyxia is believed to have been driven by geological events and a drying climate following the most recent Pleistocene glaciation, while reproductive isolating mechanisms include rivers which are at their fullest levels in times when adults are most active, and marked differences in rainfall and suitable habitat across mountainous terrain.Motyxia is a member of the family Xystodesmidae, a group of large and colorful millipedes, and M. monica is the southernmost species of Xystodesmidae in western North America.
 Within Xystodesmidae, Motyxia is placed in the tribe Xystocheirini along with the genera Anombrocheir, Parcipromus, Wamokia, and Xystocheir, all of which are native to California.

+Future Studies

+According to Paul E. Marek, one of the most heavily involved researchers of these millipedes, "much about Motyxia remains mysterious."
+There is still a lot to learn about Motyxias mating habits, their emergences into the night, and the exact evolutionary reasons for their bioluminescence.